-WWE’s Lacey Evans Slays In A Sultry Red Lingerie Set With Suspenders & Stockings While Lounging On The Sofa
+WWE's Lacey Evans Slays In A Sultry Red Lingerie Set With Suspenders & Stockings While Lounging On The Sofa

-WWE’s “Sassy Southern Belle” Lacey Evans took to Instagram this week and shared a sultry lingerie snap with her 1.3 million followers, much to their delight.
+WWE's "Sassy Southern Belle" Lacey Evans took to Instagram this week and shared a sultry lingerie snap with her 1.3 million followers.
 The wrestler also appeared to be resting and waiting for 2020 to end before she got dressed again.

 The image depicted the blond bombshell lying on a cream sofa wearing very little.
-She rocked a red lingerie set with matching hold up stockings and suspenders.
-The sultry attire showed off Evans’ toned physique, especially her enviable legs and an ample amount of cleavage.
+She rocked a red lingerie set with matching hold-up stockings and suspenders.
+The attire showed off Evans' toned physique, especially her enviable legs and an ample amount of cleavage.

 A black sheer robe lay underneath Evans, as she'd taken it off to flaunt her underwear set.
 She topped off the ensemble with her trademark sun hat, which she used to cover her face, and a pair of long black heels, which rested on the arm of the couch.

-The background was also very fitting to Evans’ sensibilities.
-She decorated the room with an American flag that boasted a “Limitless Body” logo in the center.
-Given that the wrestler is as former U.S. Marine who’s known for her impressive physique, the decor was in line with her character.
+The background was also very fitting to Evans' sensibilities.
+She decorated the room with an American flag that boasted a "Limitless Body" logo in the center.
+Given that the wrestler is a former U.S. Marine who's known for her impressive figure, the decor was in line with her character.

 In the accompanying caption, Evans revealed that she'd had enough of 2020.
 This mindset differed from the view of her fellow WWE star Mickie James, who recently sported a physique-flaunting dress in an effort to celebrate the good moments of the last 12 months.